jroivas/cnnla/README.md

     D--------|

+Connections are definitions, and permanent.

 ## Inputs

-Connections itself is boring, unless you can do something with them.
+Connections itself are boring, unless you can do something with them.
 Let's introduce inputs.

     'A' -> A